 We provide advice, guidance and assistance to company directors in respect of strategies which can be implemented to turnaround a company’s business so that it may trade profitably in the future.Find out more >

-The ATO is able to recover a company’s unpaid PAYG Tax and superannuation from the company’s directors by issuing any or all of the directors with a Director Penalty Notice.
+The ATO is able to recover a company’s unpaid PAYG Tax and superannuation from the company’s directors by issuing each of its directors with a Director Penalty Notice.

-There are two types of Director Penalty Notice which the ATO can issue to a company’s directors in the following circumstances.
+There are two types of Director Penalty Notice the ATO can issue to a company’s directors.
+They apply in the following circumstances.

 If a company fails to pay PAYG Tax and superannuation, but it lodges its BAS within 3 months of due dates and SGC Statements when due, the ATO is able to issue a Director Penalty Notice to the company’s directors.
-The directors of the company can become liable to the ATO for the amount of PAYG Tax and/or superannuation claimed in the Director Penalty Notice.
+The directors can become liable to the ATO for the PAYG Tax and/or superannuation claimed in the Director Penalty Notice.
 However, the directors can avoid personal liability under this type of notice if:

-If a company fails to pay PAYG Tax and superannuation and it also fails to lodge its BAS within 3 months of them being due or its SGC Statements by the SGC Statement due dates, the directors are automatically personally liable for unpaid PAYG Tax and superannuation.
+If a company doesn’t pay PAYG Tax and superannuation and also doesnt lodge its BAS within 3 months of them being due or its SGC Statements by the SGC Statement due dates, the directors are automatically personally liable for unpaid PAYG Tax and superannuation.
 In these circumstances:

 In May 2019 new legislation was passed to change the date upon which company directors become automatically liable for SGC amounts.
 The new date is the date which SGC Statements are due which are:

-If you become liable under a Director Penalty Notice then the ATO will treat your liability just as it would treat any ordinary tax debt payable.
+If you become liable under a Director Penalty Notice then the ATO will treat the debt just as it would treat any ordinary tax debt payable.
 The ATO can and commonly will:

 If a company has multiple directors, the ATO will often target its recovery action at the director or directors which it considers have the best ability to pay.
 The ATO will have certain information on a director’s personal financial position based on the director’s past Income Tax Returns.